miguelmota/loopback-file-upload-example/README.md

 # loopback-file-upload-example

-> Example of how to use file system storage or AWS S3 for file uploads in Loopback.
+> Example of using file system storage or AWS S3 for file uploads in Loopback.

 ## Configuration